FAQ

 Which components are likely to be released first?

-Early candidates include mapping-related components, validation and tooling around IMDF workflows, and OMLOX-compatible integration building blocks that reduce integrator friction quickly.
+Early candidates include mapping components, IMDF validation and tooling, and OMLOX-compatible integration building blocks that reduce integration work quickly.

 How should I share requirements or feature requests?

-Email us with concrete deployment context: use case, constraints, current hub/mapping setup, and the integration blockers you face today.
-Specific real-world scenarios are the fastest way to shape a useful roadmap.
+Email us with concrete deployment context: the use case, the current hub or mapping setup, the constraints, and the blockers you face today.
+Specific scenarios are much easier to act on than generic wish lists.

-What is the governance model for Open RTLS?
+What is the governance model for Open Location Stack?

 Right now, the domain and GitHub organization are controlled by FORMATION GmbH.
-We initiated Open RTLS and intend to guide it through its initial creation as a long-term investment.
+We initiated Open Location Stack and intend to guide it through its initial creation as a long-term investment.